 - Don't want raw egg white in the icing?
 Use meringue powder instead.

-- To freeze, wrap it in plastic wrap, then aluminum foil.
+- Freeze the cake by wrapping it in plastic wrap, then aluminum foil.
 Place in a freezer bag and freeze for up to 1 year.

 Olga